Staff

 marketing @ aspenhistory.org

-Eliza joined the Aspen Historical Society in 2017 as Marketing Director.
-Eliza attended Connecticut College where she played on their DIII Women’s Lacrosse team.
-She graduated Cum Laude with a degree in English Literature and an interdisciplinary certificate in Environmental Studies in 2008.
-Eliza previously worked as the Marketing Director at Aspen Center for Environmental Studies.
+Eliza joined Aspen Historical Society in 2017 as Marketing Director.
+Eliza attended Connecticut College where she played on their DIII Women’s Lacrosse team and graduated Cum Laude with a degree in English Literature and an interdisciplinary certificate in Environmental Studies.
 Her love for history stems from her historical hometown of Newport, Rhode Island.
-Eliza and her husband Andrew moved to Aspen from RI in 2008 “for the winter.”
-Since then, they have enjoyed the community and the histories and natural environments of the Roaring Fork Valley.
-Eliza loves traveling, cooking, reading, sports, live music and exploring the outdoors with her son Jack.
+Eliza and her now-husband Andrew moved to Aspen in 2008 “for the winter” and are now raising two young sons here.

 Suzie Brady